mila-iqia/fuel/docs/extending_fuel.rst

 anyone tried to use your transformer on an example data stream, an error would automatically be raised.

-Let's test our doubler on some dummy dataset. **Note that the this implementation is for illustration purposes only: it is brittle and only works on numpy arrays.**
+Let's test our doubler on some dummy dataset. **Note that this implementation is for illustration purposes only: it is brittle and only works on numpy arrays.**